 Sounds like an exaggeration?

-More than two billion people are expected to make their purchase online by 2021.
+More than two billion internet users are expected to make their purchase online by 2021.
 This huge figure includes both products and services.

 Looking at numbers alone, there is a large audience online that your small business can tap into.

 A small business starts out with one main goal in mind: to grow.
 To do that, they need to make people aware of their brand, products, and services.

-For example, we wouldn’t recommend investing all of your ad budget into a campaign that grows your followers, if your biggest and most immediate goal is online sales.
+For example, we wouldn’t recommend investing all of your ad budgets into a campaign that grows your followers, if your biggest and most immediate goal is online sales.

 See how the campaign and goals don’t align?
 Having clear goals will help you avoid disconnects like this.